AlexanderPavlenko/alexanderpavlenko.github.com/content/post/playing-like-giants.md

 ---
 title: "Playing like Giants"
 date: 2019-10-29T22:00:00+03:00
+summary: |
+  Here goes a fragment from “A Game of Giants” by Tim Urban.
 tags:
 - wait but why
 - stranger than kindness
 ---

-Here is a fragment from [A Game of Giants by Tim Urban]:
+Here goes a fragment from [“A Game of Giants” by Tim Urban]:

 > So while kindness, in all its manifestations—care, altruism, compassion—was an important survival trait in a world where well-functioning groups were necessary for survival, universal kindness probably wasn’t a great survival trait.
 Inevitably, other tribes would be selectively kind, shedding all of that kindness when dealing with other tribes.
 And when a kind tribe faces off against a ruthless tribe, the ruthless tribe usually wins.